Landmark Improvements in Como Lake’s Water Quality

 On Wednesday, March 31, 2021 the herbicide Fluridone was applied to Como Lake to target curly-leaf pondweed, an invasive aquatic plant.
 It was applied from a boat by a licensed contractor to the whole lake at a low concentration of 4 parts per billion and will be maintained for 60 days.
 Additional applications may be necessary during the 60-day period to maintain the concentration level.

-Signs were posted around the lake during treatment to notify visitors.
+Signs will be posted around the lake during treatment to notify visitors.
 There are no contact restrictions with Fluridone, so visitors, pets, and wildlife do not need to avoid the water during the application.
 Monitoring will occur throughout the treatment and the months following to maintain safe concentrations and to determine its effectiveness.

 What is Fluridone?
 Fluridone is an herbicide that stops plants from making food (photosynthesis), causing them to die off within 2 months of the treatment.
 Fluridone is only effective for plants that are growing at the time of treatment.
 Curly-leaf pondweed begins growing in late fall and continues growing under the ice during the winter.
 With application in late March the herbicide will target curly-leaf pondweed since native aquatic plants haven’t started their growing season.